-[104] Section 61A(3) provides that an application must not claim native title rights and interests that confer possession, occupation, use and enjoyment to the exclusion of all others in an area where a previous non-exclusive possession act was done, unless the circumstances described in s 61A(4) apply.
-In my view, the application does not offend the provisions of s 61A(3) because Schedule E in Part C acknowledges that a claim to exclusive possession is not made over areas where such a claim cannot be recognised.
+[115] Section 61A(3) provides that an application must not claim native title rights and interests that confer possession, occupation, use and enjoyment to the exclusion of all others in an area where a previous non-exclusive possession act was done, unless the circumstances described in s 61A(4) apply.
+In my view, the application does not offend the provisions of s 61A(3).
+As noted above the claim area consists of a parcel of Unallocated Crown Land and the applicant claims the protection of s 47B.

-[105] In my view the application does not offend the provisions of ss 61A(1), 61A(2) and 61A(3) and therefore the application satisfies the condition of s 190B(8).
+[116] In my view the application does not offend the provisions of ss 61A(1), 61A(2) and 61A(3) and therefore the application satisfies the condition of s 190B(8).